Boat on water below buildings

 Matosinhos Beach Statues of 1947 Tragedy at Sea

-Lunchtime fish restaurants on Rue Herios de France, where freshly caught fish is prepared and cooked on large BBQs, are one of the best things to do in Porto.
+Lunchtime fish restaurants on Rue Herios de France, where freshly caught fish is prepared and cooked on large BBQs, are one of Porto’s best things to do.

 BBQ lunch at Restaurant Palato on Rue Herios de France, Porto